Students often put so much pressure on themselves.

 Need to get in touch with your campus?

 It’s important to not confuse rewarding yourself with procrastination.
 Rewarding yourself is when you have completed a goal, rather than hindering you from completing something.
-If you are finding it tricky, here are some of our tips to stop procrastination.
+Read tips on managing stress here.

 If you have any concerns during your time at JMC Academy, Academic Support is available on each campus throughout your studies.
 If you need an extra helping hand, book a time to have a chat with our Student Support Team.